 - Flour: Use whole wheat, whole white wheat, or all-purpose flour for the biscuit dough.

 - Baking Powder: Be sure your baking powder is not expired so that your biscuits rise.
-Another tips is to use aluminum-free baking powder for the best taste.
+Another tip is to use aluminum-free baking powder for the best taste.

 - Buttermilk: If you don't have buttermilk, use any dairy or non-dairy milk you have or you can make your own buttermilk by adding 1 teaspoon white vinegar or lemon juice to 1 cup milk and let sit for 5 minutes before using.

-- Maple Syrup: Maple syrup helps to bring out the flavor of the sweet potato and lends to the sweetness of these biscuits, but feel free to omit.
+- Maple Syrup: Maple syrup helps to bring out the flavor of the sweet potato and lends to the sweetness of these biscuits, but feel free to omit it for a more savory biscuit.

 How to Make Sweet Potato Biscuits